ThayGiaoTien/Embedded_Stm32/ADC/InterruptBased/readME.md

+- First enable Interrupt for ADC1/2 in NVIC table.
 - The HAL_ADC_Start_IT() function is responsible for enabling the interrupt and starting ADC conversion of regular channels.
 It takes in a single parameter which is the pointer to the ADC_HandleTypeDef structure that contains the configuration parameters for the specified ADC.
 In our case it is ‘&hadc1.’
 `
   HAL_ADC_Start_IT(&hadc1);